But that’s not what he finds when he looks outside.

-“That’s because the laptop screen doesn’t display as many pixels compared to what my new printer can reproduce.
+“That’s because the laptop screen doesn’t display as many pixels as what my new printer can reproduce.
 Of course, it took almost five minutes to print.
 Thing is, most of the printing I’ll be doing will take a lot less time.
-Like a few seconds if I’d written a story then had to print it.”
+Like a few seconds if I’d written a short story and had to print it.”

 I looked at him.
 “I’m going to have this framed.
 Then I’m going to put it on the cabinet next to the TV in the family room.
 Do you think that’s a good place for it?”